foxssake/dumber-dungeons/docs/devdocs/17-connection-sequence.md

 @endsalt
 ```

-During this phase, on the main screen, all Participants and their state is displayed
+During this phase, on the main screen, all Participants and their state is
-next to the join instructions.
-This is updated in real-time, as Participants join or
+displayed next to the join instructions.
+This is updated in real-time, as
-update their settings.
+participants join or update their settings.

 ```puml
 @startsalt